mykidong/kafka-etl-consumer/README.md

 This Kafka ETL is independent of confluent's schema registry, and the implementations of avro schema registry are classpath and consul from which avro schema will be retrieved by topic name.

+It could be scaled out with docker container in which this kafka etl runs.

 It supports multiple topics with data pattern.

 The output parquet file convention is like this: